vladimirmazarakis/vladimirmazarakis/README.md

 Tech-stack:
-ASP .NET Core (using Clean Architecture to develop back-end) Any framework, but most loved one Vue.js
+ASP .NET Core (using Clean Architecture to develop back-end) Any front-end framework, but most loved one Vue.js

 ## You can get in touch with me here: